RoelCrabbe/MoronBoxCore/README.md

 > _"Built for chaos.
 Tuned for precision."_

 This project represents **six years** of active development, testing, and refinement through real multiboxing operations.
-From public server play (2018-2024) to running my own private server (2025-now), MoronBoxCore has been battle-tested against Vanilla's hardest content.
+From public server play (2018-2024) to running my own private server (2025-now), MoronBoxCore has been battle-tested against Vanilla's hardest content, that is possible to solo.
 While some code reflects its legacy origins, it remains a living, evolving system that continues to prove itself in live raid environments.

 Feel free to adapt it to your needs, and may your raids be smooth and your DPS parses legendary.